AshishDavid/AI-Membrane-Calculation/README.md

 Run the program using any python IDE or use "python main.py" to run program.
  Use conf/config.yaml to enter the information of filenames, locations, etc.
 You can calculate any number of files now by configuring config.yaml files.
+An example is given in the config.yaml file.

 And you will see the result on the screen and also the output will be stored in output_in_json.json file or output_in_csv.csv in the same directory as the program.